The healthier pace that care ministry produces

 "Don't ever be in a hurry when caring."

-The first time I heard that advice is when I was learning care ministry as a Chaplain at Hospice of Saint John.
+I heard that advice is when I was learning care ministry as a Chaplain at Hospice of Saint John.
 Father Paul Von Lobkowitz made the statement that enlightened me to the essence of care.
 He was the founder of that hospice and his vison was for hospice to provide the best care for the dying.

 Father Paul was talking about care in a hospice setting.
 He wanted the setting to feel calm, quiet and peaceful--different than the noise of overhead-pages, IV and oxygen alarms, and the running in a hospital setting.
 He recognized that in an emergency department or in the Intensive Care Unit of a hospital that swift and dramatic action is appropriate for crisis situations.
 But, even there, when the crisis passes, a calming presence helps with the recovery.